Gore, New Zealand: Culture and arts

 Gore is well known for its connection with Country and Western music, with the annual New Zealand country music awards, the Gold Guitar Awards having been held in the town since 1974.
 It has a sister city relationship with Tamworth, New South Wales, the "Country Music Capital of Australia".

 Gore has also gained a reputation as a centre for the visual arts in the southern South Island.
-A major bequest to the town's Eastern Southland Art Gallery by Dr. John Money has left the institution with one of the country's best collections of ethnological art.
-This is partnered by an impressive collection of modern New Zealand work, including several notable pieces by Ralph Hotere.
+A major bequest to the town's Eastern Southland Art Gallery by John Money has left the institution with one of the country's best collections of ethnological art.
+This is partnered by a collection of modern New Zealand work, including several notable pieces by Ralph Hotere.